withoutwax/withoutwax.me/src/pages/log/2019-12-30-status-update-december-2019.md

 I (still) need to do:

-* Upgrade Log -> Create a MVP product.
+* Upgrade Thoughts -> Create a MVP product.
 * Complete GitHub Commit Chart as a separate library.
 * Update Liar Game - need to add Spy Mode.